zenOfBass/microwave-research/sweeping/readme.md

-Antenna Sweep Program Readme
+Antenna Sweep System Readme
 ===============================

 **Authors:** Colton Cox (ccox60@uco.edu), Nathan G Wiley (nwiley@uco.edu)

-This C# program facilitates electromagnetic measurements using a Vector Network Analyzer (VNA) and a custom antenna setup.
+This C# program facilitates electromagnetic measurements using a Vector Network Analyzer (VNA) and an antenna setup.
 The program connects to the VNA, configures experiment parameters, performs a series of sweeps, and records the data in both CSV and SQL formats.

 ## Prerequisites
 - Microsoft .NET Core SDK